Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-jan18-1130am.md

 - Barbs wants a column with types of users.
 - There should be General, Admin or default, and Visitor
 - Change 'admin' user to 'default'
-- We shoudl not hard code in the 'admin' user.
+- We should not hard code in the 'admin' user.
   - Just add it in as a type of user.
 - 'Category' should be first in the 'Inventory' table
 - Make an option on the trackers page for 'Percentage' calculation